madhuakula/kubernetes-goat/infrastructure/k8s-goat-home/home/content/scenario-14.md

 ---
 scenario: 14
-title: Hacker Container preview
+title: Hacker container preview
 notes:
     - kubectl run -it hacker-container --image=madhuakula/hacker-container -- sh
 label: Scenario
 ---

-# Hacker Container preview
+# Hacker container preview

 This scenario, is just an exploration of the common security utilities inside the Kubernetes Cluster environment.
 I think by this time you might have already used hacker-container multiple times.